-Guided Implant Dentistry is a system that makes it possible for a dentist to place implants at exactly the right angle and depth in your jaw.
+Guided Implant Dentistry is a system that allows a dentist to place implants at exactly the right angle and depth in your jaw.

-It starts with 3D Images that show the dentist the details he needs to place high-quality implants.
-This system enables him to see every facet of your jaw so he can determine the exact right location for the implant, as well as the shape and size that will fit best for your mouth.Back to the top
+It starts with 3D images that show the dentist the details he needs to place high-quality implants.
+This system enables him to see every facet of your jaw so he can determine the exact location for the implant, as well as the shape and size that will fit best.

-Our ultrasonic surgical hand piece uses gentle sound waves to cut bone and gum, giving a precision cut that reduces bleeding, and requires less healing time as compared to a scalpel.
-We will implement the ultrasonic scalpel in select treatments including sinus lifts and bone grafting, and even for more complex dental implant procedures.
+Our ultrasonic surgical handpiece uses gentle sound waves to cut bone and gum, giving a precision cut that reduces bleeding and requires less healing time than procedures using a scalpel.
+We will implement the ultrasonic scalpel in select treatments, including sinus lifts and bone grafting and also for more complex dental implant procedures.

-We also uses electric handpieces for quieter drilling, and added control.
-Electric hand pieces are faster, more efficient and more comfortable, making it easier on the patient.
+We also use electric handpieces for quieter drilling and added control.
+Electric handpieces are faster, more efficient and more comfortable, making treatment easier on the patient.

-Piezo ultrasonic scalers effectively remove plaque, tartar and calculus from the surface of teeth, and deep clean the gums.
-Ultrasonic scalers emit high-frequency vibrations to break down the hard stains and buildup.
+Piezo ultrasonic scalers effectively remove plaque, tartar and calculus from the surface of teeth.
+They also deep clean the gums.
+Ultrasonic scalers emit high-frequency vibrations that break down hard stains and buildup.
 Our ultrasonic scalers are easily adjustable to be more comfortable for patients with sensitive teeth.

 To make an appointment, call (404) 800‑1442 or click here to request an appointment online.